Types of Subdivision

 Commercial Recreational Developments

 Businesses providing recreational opportunities for a fee to the public, or to their private members, are commercial recreational developments.
-Some examples in the MD include golf courses, equestrian facilities, paint ball facilities, RV resorts and retreats.
+Some examples in the County include golf courses, equestrian facilities, paint ball facilities, RV resorts and retreats.

 Municipal and School Reserve

-The Municipal Government Act (MGA) allows the MD to secure Municipal Reserve Lands at the time of subdivision for parks, buffers and school reserves.
+The Municipal Government Act (MGA) allows the County to secure Municipal Reserve Lands at the time of subdivision for parks, buffers and school reserves.
 Many of these lands are available as public park space and are operated and maintained by local community associations.